-- Duane "Buck" Buckner with Telluric Training explains common mistakes of aiming with a red dot.
+- Duane "Buck" Buckner, Aimpoint's US Director of Training, explains common mistakes of aiming with a red dot.

 Aiming an Aimpoint red dot, in the strictest sense of the word… is not using the tool to its greatest benefit.
 Operationally parallax free optics greatly reduce the requirement of the shooter to direct the weapon with precision by measuring points along the bore/sight axis.